nathan-b/TolkienEssays/tom.md

 * The Vala are significant characters in _The Silmarillion_, and were Aulë to incarnate himself into Middle-earth -- an act unprecedented by any of the Valar -- it would surely be mentioned _somewhere_ in all the Legendarium.
 * The above objection regarding Tom's claims about himself also holds true for the Valar as well.

-In short; while Tom seems too powerful to be a Maia, he is not powerful _enough_ to be a Vala, and it would be extremely strange for the incarnation of one of the Valar to go unremarked elswhere in the Legendarium.
+In short, I don't see the Tom-as-Vala theory to be any more tenable than any of the above.

 ### Is Tom Eru Ilúvatar himself?